mematt/ml4calibrated450k/README.md

 ### 2. GPU-accelerated SVM
 For NVIDIA CUDA installation see detailed guide at https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html.
-For Boost library required for the Rgtsvm package see the user guide at http://www.boost.org/users/download/.
+For Boost library, which is required for the `Rgtsvm` package see the user guide at http://www.boost.org/users/download/.

 ***